Last Updated on by

-BUT newborn babies actually do have quite a bit more hair on their body.
+BUT newborn babies actually do have quite a bit more hair on their bodies.
 You’ll especially notice it on their backs (at least that’s where I noticed it the most on my baby).

 Losing Weight After Birth

-The reason this happens is since babies are born with some extra fluids so in the first few days when they’re losing all that fluid they’ll drop a couple of ounces.
+The reason this happens is that babies are born with some extra fluids so in the first few days when they’re losing all that fluid they’ll drop a couple of ounces.

 That Newborn Baby Smell

 Researchers think that this newborn baby smell may be caused by leftover amniotic fluid or vernix caseosa.

 And if you ever feel like something isn’t normal, have concerns, or feel like something is wrong don’t hesitate to call your doctor!
-You’re the Mom.
-You know what’s best.
+You’re the Mom and you know what’s best.

 (Please keep in mind that I am not a doctor.
 I’m only a Mom who is going off of her own experiences and research.
 If you’d like to know more you can read my full disclaimer policy here.)

 What weird things did your newborn babies do?
 What are you most nervous about your newborn doing out of these odd things?
 Which one do you think is the strangest?
 Tell us below in the comments!
 And if you liked this post, give it a share!
 Thanks!